textadventures/quest/docs/tutorial/tutorial_introduction.md

 Programming without Programming
 -------------------------------

 Quest is a powerful system with a gentle learning curve - you can get started very easily without doing any programming at all, and build up from there.
 The point and click editor means there's no need to remember syntax, type in strange punctuation or even remember commands.
 But there is a lot of power underneath - a full programming language in fact.
-You never need to see any code to access the full power of Quest, but the Windows version includes a "Code View" feature so it's there if you need it.
+You never need to see any code to access the full power of Quest, but it is there behind the scenes, and you can click the "Code View" button on any script if you want to see it.

 Let's Begin
 -----------